 1) Just because the newspapers (social media, today) say it’s a good deal it doesn’t mean it is a good deal.
-Have some healthy scepticism – “Stock in trade” – for the Kames fixed team and we hope our readers.
+Having some healthy scepticism is “stock-in-trade” for the Kames Fixed Income team, and we trust for our readers.

 (Thank you to the authors of the excellent bankunderground blog: https://bankunderground.co.uk/2017/08/08/your-country-needs-funds-the-extraordinary-story-of-britains-early-efforts-to-finance-the-first-world-war/#more-3230)

 More than a year has passed since the Bank of England announced its £10bn Corporate Bond Purchase Scheme (CPBS).
 While the scheme was completed by April, much more quickly than originally anticipated, its positive impact on the market has been lasting.

 Prior to the Bank’s intervention the importance of the sterling corporate bond market was under threat, in part due to poor secondary liquidity and a lack of supply from borrowers drawn to the depth, convenience and competitive pricing of the euro and dollar markets.
 Even UK-centric borrowers such as Royal Mail favoured the euro market over their home turf.